CMSCompOps/wtc-console/README.md

 Running oracle client in docker container is not solved yet.
 Because of this, client has to be installed locally.

 * Install [Oracle client](https://www.oracle.com/downloads/index.html).
-* Setup tns config (tnsnames.ora): `$ export TNS_ADMIN=/path-to-project/oracle-admin/`
+    * Setup tns config by putting tnsnames.ora in projects _oracle-admin_ folder.
 * Copy _local_tamplate.py_ setting file to _local.py_ and fill it with certificates data and Oracle db credentials
-* `$ pip3 install -r py-requirements/dev.txt` - to install Python requirements
-* `$ python3 manage.py migrate --settings=djangoreactredux.settings.dev` - setup PostgreSql database
-* `$ python3 manage.py loaddata fixtures.json --settings=djangoreactredux.settings.dev_docker` - populate with initial user data
+* `$ ./bin/setup_dev.sh` - this will install Python requirements, setup PostgreSql database and populate it with initial user data

+### Running and stopping

-To start up development environment after it is setup you need to run these two commands in separate console windows/tabs
+To start up development environment after it is setup you need to run these two commands in separate console windows/tabs in this order

+* `$ docker-compose up`
 * `$ ./bin/start_dev.sh`
-* `$ docker-compose up`

 To stop the development server:

 * `$ ./bin/stop_dev.sh` - this will stop celery workers
 * `$ docker-compose stop`

+### Clean up

-Stop Docker development server and remove containers, networks, volumes, and images created by up.
+Stop Docker development server and remove containers, networks, volumes, and images created by up (to make a fresh start).

 * `$ docker-compose down`

+### Misc

 You can access shell in a container